 MH: Your explanation to „Mad As A Hatter“ was quite interesting.
 Do you know Nothing More and their song „Jenny“ and their intention?

-.
+RL: Music can be an incredible way to speak to topics that are hard to talk about, like mental illness.
 I applaud anyone who can be vulnerable in their songs and write about their own life experience in an intimate way.
 It can be really helpful for listeners going through it themselves.

 MH: Raising awareness for mental illness is an important thing.
 I personally work with people suffering Dementia or Alzheimer.
 Did you know that you can reach those people and get in contact by singing to them?
 There is a saying „people who sing don’t lie…“